PurpleAvatar/multiscale_biological_modeling/_pages/module_1/module_1_setup.md

 toc_sticky: true
 ---

+## Setting up Module 1

+*Will be using CellBlender*

 ### Setting up CellBlender
 Setting up CellBlender can be done using the default tutorial with just a few changes from the original installation instructions.

-Follow the instructions from the CellBlender website: https://mcell.org/downloads/windows/install_2019_05/index.html
+Follow the instructions from the [CellBlender website] (https://mcell.org/downloads/windows/install_2019_05/index.html)

-With the following two changes:
+**Watch out!** CellBlender is based on a legacy version of Blender.
+Use the following two changes to the default installation instructions. {: .notice--primary}

 1. Instead of downloading the newest version of Blender, go to the previous versions tab...
 ![image-center](../assets/images/m1_image13.png){: .align-center}